winglang/wing/docs/contributing/03-stories/story-06.md

 > **Status**: Done

-This is the story of Wing Cloud Sprint 6.
+This is the story of Monada Sprint 6.

 The primary goal of this sprint is to create a self service journey from someone who doesn't have access to wing repo into someone that has all that she needs in order to contribute or use wing.